MustardOS/mustardos.github.io/help/addcontent.md

 ## Where do I put my content?

 One of the key differentiators between muOS and other CFW's is its flexibility with content storage.
-Essentially, it _most_ doesn't care where you put things.
+Essentially, it _mostly_ doesn't care where you put things.

 {: .important-title }
 > Important